 Just 18 miles from the famed Okefenokee Swamp, this secluded lodge is made up of eight cottages with 12 bedrooms (max 40 guests).
 A conference room, smaller meeting room, BBQ shelter and commercial kitchen are included.
 Additional accommodations and activities can be found 18 miles away at

 This mountain retreat offers 17 bedrooms in six beautifully decorated cottages.
 Some have porches along a trophy-trout stream, while others have private hot tubs.
 Business groups can meet in the main house’s great room with fireplace or on the large stream-side deck.

-Budget-friendly group shelters have tables and chairs for 50 to 250, kitchens, restrooms, heat and air conditioning, and adjacent parking.
-Many have large barbecue pits and nearby swimming areas.
+Enclosed group shelters have tables and chairs for 50 to 250, kitchens, restrooms, heat and air conditioning, and adjacent parking.
+Many have large barbecue pits.